Doxy Original

 Two brands you graduate to: Doxy and Hismith

-When the Magic Wand stops feeling like enough and you’re curious what hands-free actually means — these are the two brands that come up over and over.
+When the Magic Wand stopped feeling like enough and I got curious what hands-free actually meant — these are the two brands that answered each question, and what the first try was like.

 There’s a moment in this hobby where the starter recommendations stop scratching the itch.
 The bullet vibe is fine.
 The Magic Wand is fine.
-You want something that feels like an upgrade — not "the cute pink one with five settings" but a piece of kit that means business.
-Two brands keep coming up at that level, and they solve very different problems.
+You want something that feels like an upgrade — not "the cute one with five settings" but a piece of kit that means business.
+Two brands kept coming up at that level for me, and they solved very different problems.

-Doxy: the wand brand that out-Magic-Wands the Magic Wand
+Doxy: the wand that out-Magic-Wands the Magic Wand

 My pick if you want the absolute best wand and don’t mind the cord.